sarperozer/BoardGameWithMinimax/README.md

-# Board Game Against AI
+# Board Game Against Minimax
 ## Description
 This is my Introduction to Artifical Intelligence term project.
 It is a simple board game against an AI player.
 For creating AI, I used minimax algorithm with alpha - beta pruning and for GUI used pygame.